damdoy/opengl_examples/README.md

 # OpenGL examples
-This is a list of examples done a few years ago after a computer graphic course to better understand opengl and apply some of the effects existing.
+This is a list of examples done a few years ago after taking a computer graphic course to better understand opengl and apply some of the effects existing.

 Content of the repo: